emailweixu/emailweixu.github.io/_posts/2019-04-04-entities-in-dynamic-system.md

 of the approximation indicates how strong the interaction of the entity with the other part of the system compared with its internal interations.

-However, it is not always possible to approximate the a system using a product state.
+However, it is not always possible to approximate the system using a product state.
 How should we define entity in such systems?

 ## Tensor Product Spaces of Spins